highfidelity/hifi-content/marketplaceItems/vendingMachine/README.md

 # Vending Machine

 ## Description
 This is the code repo for the Vending Machine Blueprint from High Fidelity.
 This item allows you as a content creator to provide quick access to marketplace items you wish to promote, whether it's your own or someone else's!
 By clicking or triggering on any of the buttons, a user will bring up the marketplace checkout page for that item and have it delivered to their inventory.
-The vending machine does not rez items, so user permissions for your domain will not be affected!
+The vending machine does not rez items, so you don't need to mess with user permissions!

 ## Instructions
 To set the items you want your vending machine to sell: